Midwifery Unit Network Team

 Dr Lucia Rocca Ihenacho

-CEO of Midwifery Unit Network
+CEO and co-founder of Midwifery Unit Network

 Lucia studied anthropology in Italy where she also qualified as a midwife and worked in independent practice offering holistic care.
 In 2002, Lucia moved to England where she worked for 13 years in the National Health Service in various clinical-academic positions including as a Consultant Midwife in Public Health in a large teaching hospital in London.
 Her PhD focused on identifying the key ingredients for a well-functioning midwifery unit.
 Since 2015, Lucia has been based at City, University of London where she works as a lecturer and researcher.
 Lucia is one of the co-founders and CEO of the Midwifery Unit Network, a community of practice which supports the implementation and improvement of MUs in Europe.